shehreendheda/katacoda-scenarios/rumcwv/rumcwv2/step2.md

 Because the application is run in a Docker (containerized) environment, the Datadog Agent runs in a container alongside the application containers: `agent`.

 Each application service runs in its own Docker container: `discounts`, `frontend`, `advertisements`, and `db`.
-(The `traffic` service is an extraneuous container for simulated RUM traffic in this scenario.)
+(The `puppeteer` and `traffic` services are extraneuous containers to generate simulated RUM traffic in this scenario.)

 Let's configure Datadog RUM for the app.

-1. In a new browser window/tab, use the login credentials provided in the terminal to log in to the <a href="https://app.datadoghq.com/account/login" target="_datadog">Datadog account/organization</a> that was created for you for this activity.
+1. In a new browser window/tab, use the login credentials provided in the Terminal to log in to the <a href="https://app.datadoghq.com/account/login" target="_datadog">Datadog account/organization</a> that was created for you for this activity.
+Click the **Terminal** tab on the right to view the credentials.

     Note: If the credentials are not displayed in the terminal, run the command `creds`{{execute}} in the terminal.